libretiny-eu/libretiny/docs/config.md

 - LT_HAS_LWIP - whether family SDK has LwIP.
 This causes `LwIPRxBuffer.cpp` to be compiled for family libraries to use.
 - LT_HAS_LWIP2 - whether family has LwIP v2.0.0 or newer.
 This causes `LwIPmDNS.cpp` to be compiled.
+- LT_HAS_FREERTOS - whether family supports FreeRTOS
+- LT_HAS_MBEDTLS - whether family has mbedTLS